Key facts on South Africa’s currency, time, geography, population, languages, provinces and government.

 Gauteng is the smallest by land area, but is home to over a quarter of the country’s people.

-According to the most recent population estimates, the city region of Gauteng is home to 25.3% of South Africans.
+According to the 2017 mid-year population estimates, the city region of Gauteng is home to 25.3% of South Africans.

 KwaZulu-Natal has 19.6% of the population, while the Eastern Cape and Western Cape have roughly similar populations – each 11.5% of the total.